umfy/sanguine-oasis/posts/9-bestiary.md

 ## Enemies' defense

 The defense of a creature depends on their armor or thick skin.
-Usually the defnse for humanoids is D8 + D6 which corresponds to 13 AC in other games.
-To convert from AC, the Dice Size is AC - 12.
+Usually the bonus defense of humanoids is 3.
+To convert from AC, the defense bonus is AC - 10.

-[AC conversion table] 12 -> D6 + D6 13 -> D8 + D6 14 -> D10 + D6